-The old town in the centre of Grado is a treasure trove.
-Each building carries a rare historical weight, such as the Basilica of Sant'Eufemia, built in the 4th century.
+The old town in the center of Grado is a treasure trove.
+Each building here carries a rare historical “weight”, such as the Basilica of Sant'Eufemia, built in the 4th century.

-Grado Island is located in the Grado Lagoon, one of the most biodiverse places in Italy.
+Grado Island is located in the Grado Lagoon, one of the most biodiverse areas in Italy.
 To preserve the environment here, Rome established the Valle Cavanata Nature Reserve in 1996.
-The reserve covers 327 hectares, mainly grasslands and marshes.
-Thanks to the brackish water environment rich in oxygen, crustaceans thrive in Valle Cavanata, followed by birds such as pelicans and flamingos.
+The reserve covers 327 hectares and is mainly grassland and marshland.
+Thanks to the brackish water environment rich in oxygen, crustaceans thrive in Valle Cavanata, along with birds such as pelicans and flamingos.
 Birdwatchers should visit Valle Cavanata in late winter, when migratory flamingos are most concentrated in the reserve.

 About 20 minutes by boat from Grado is Barnaba Island.
-The island has fewer than 400 inhabitants but welcomes more than 5,000 visitors each year, mainly Catholic pilgrims to the Santuario di Barbana shrine.
+The island has fewer than 400 inhabitants but welcomes more than 5,000 visitors each year, mainly Catholic pilgrims to the Santuario di Barbana.
 Legend has it that in the 10th century, a statue of the Virgin Mary washed ashore at Barnaba and was rescued by monks on the island.
 When the plague broke out across Europe more than three centuries later, the statue of the Virgin Mary protected the Grado lagoon from the disease.
-The locals were so moved that they built the Santuario di Barbana shrine.
-The shrine is most crowded on the first Sunday of July each year.
-On this day, each local family sends their eldest son to Barbana to celebrate the ceremony.
+The locals were so moved that they built the Santuario di Barbana.
+The temple is most crowded on the first Sunday of July each year.
+On this day, each local family sends its eldest son to Barbana to celebrate the ceremony.

 Source: https://hanoimoi.vn/thi-tran-nghi-mat-grado-692633.html